 - ALAD deficiency

 - No subdivisions found.

-ALAD porphyria is one of a group of disorders known as the porphyrias.
-The porphyrias are characterized by abnormally high levels of porphyrins and porphyrin precursors in the body due to deficiencies of certain enzymes essential to the creation (synthesis) of heme, a part of hemoglobin.
+ALAD porphyria is in the group of disorders known as the porphyrias.
+The porphyrias are characterized by abnormally high levels of porphyrins and porphyrin precursors in the body due to deficiencies of enzymes essential to the creation (synthesis) of heme, a part of hemoglobin.
 There are at least seven types of porphyria.
 The symptoms associated with the various types of porphyria differ.
 It is important to note that people who have one type of porphyria do not develop any of the other types.
 Porphyrias are generally classified into two groups: the "hepatic" and "erythropoietic" types.
 Porphyrins and related substances originate in excess amounts from the liver in the hepatic types, and mostly from the bone marrow in the erythropoietic types.
 ALAD porphyria is a hepatic form of porphyria.

-Organizations related to Porphyria, ALA-D
+Organizations related to ALAD Porphyria

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.